 Dynamic sites are active and flexible.
 Dynamic websites can change in the blink of an eye, and also they can differ depending on which user is accessing them.

 They’re also capable of interacting with databases.
-You can interact with databases on a static site, but it’s a little more complicated than it is with a dynamic website.
+You can interact with databases on a static site.
+Still, it’s a little more complicated than it is with a dynamic website.

-With a dynamic site, you have your database set up, and your server can communicate with it, and they can work together to give the user the best experience.
+With a dynamic site, you have your database set up, and your server can communicate with it.
+They can work together to give the user the best experience.